n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.whatsapptrigger.md

 # WhatsApp Trigger node

-Use the WhatsApp trigger node to respond to events in WhatsApp and integrate WhatsApp with other applications. n8n has built-in support for a wide range of WhatsApp events, including account, message, and phone number events.
+Use the WhatsApp Trigger node to respond to events in WhatsApp and integrate WhatsApp with other applications. n8n has built-in support for a wide range of WhatsApp events, including account, message, and phone number events.

-On this page, you'll find a list of events the WhatsApp trigger node can respond to, and links to more resources.
+On this page, you'll find a list of events the WhatsApp Trigger node can respond to, and links to more resources.

 ///  note  | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/whatsapp/).